cuckoosandbox/cuckoo/docs/book/src/installation/upgrade.rst

 Before starting the migration script you must set your database connection in "cuckoo.conf" if you are using a custom one.

+Again, please remeber to backup before launching migration tool!
+A wrong configuration may corrupt your data, backup should save kittens!

 Run the database migrations with::

     alembic upgrade head